awsdocs/amazon-fsx-windows-user-guide/doc_source/using-backups.md

 1. From **Actions**, choose **Create backup**\.

 1. In the **Create backup** dialog box that opens, provide a name for your backup\.
-Backup names can be a maximum of 256 Unicode characters, including letters, whitespace, numbers, and the special characters \. \+ \- = \_ : /
+Backup names can be a maximum of 256 Unicode characters, including letters, white space, numbers, and the special characters \. \+ \- = \_ : /

 1. Choose **Create backup**\.